DataSeer/dataseer-ml/Readme.md

 SciBERT provides almost always the best classification accuracy.

+Reported scores are obtained with 10-fold cross-validation.

 Tasks and evaluations:

 * binary classifier task: predict if the sentence introduces or not a dataset.
 We trained with 21,042 examples (approx. 55% positive, 45% negative).

+Initial model comparison:

 ```
 BiGRU